Rinju99/rinju99/README.md

-### Hi!
-I am Rinju, an Aspiring Software Engineer!
+### Hi! this is Rinju, an Aspiring Software Engineer!

 <br/>